TedHusted/awake/awake.md/awake.md

 Emma asks, “Any news on Brent’s condition?”
 Around her neck is a woven gold chocker with the Pulse logo.
 The gold weave matches her ear rings, barely visible under her shoulder-length brown hair.
 A patch with the same logo is embroidered onto Adrian and Ravi’s matching polo shirts.

-“Elena is at the hospital as we speak.
-Brent is still unconscious, and his sibling is on his way here from Michigan.”
+“Elena is at the hospital as we speak, and Brent’s sibling is on his way here from Michigan.
+For now, they … put him in a medically induced coma.”

-“Did HR send something to the hospital?”
+“How awful! — Did HR send something to the hospital?”

 “I believe so,” says Adrian.